bmourino/ch359/1-MOF101/README.md

 *Important: Make sure you are using the kernel ch359!*

+*tips: “esc+b” will create a new block of code; “esc+dd” will delete the block of code you’re at; enter will add a new line in the same block of code; shift+enter will run the block of code.*

 ## 3. Managing structure files

 You can convert between cif and xyz files (try to think: what is the difference between them?) with manage_crystal: